mbari-org/auv-python/README.md

 * src/data/process_i2map.py --help      # Process i2MAP data
 * src/data/process_dorado.py --help     # Process Dorado/Gulper data

+There are also Jupyter Notebooks in the notebooks directory that can be used.

-To use VS Code, make sure that the poetry shell is selected with the Command palette command: "Python: select interpreter".
+To use in VS Code, make sure that the proper poetry shell is selected with the Command palette command: "Python: select interpreter".

 --